Omar Ali Saifuddien III: Death

 On 7 September 1986 at 8:45 p.m., Omar Ali Saifuddien died at his residence of Istana Darussalam at the age of 71.
 It had been reported that he was sick for weeks prior to his death.
 This began 40 days of national mourning.
-The news of his passing was released at 12:25 a.m. on 8 September 1986.
+The news of his death was released at 12:25 a.m. on 8 September 1986.
 The announcement reached Bruneians through the disruption of regularly scheduled television and radio shows including readings from the Quran.
 On the same day was the state funeral, where his body was in Istana Nurul Iman's Green Room for eight hours.

-Hassanal Bolkiah and his brothers brought their father's coffin, which was covered in green velvet with Quranic inscriptions, to its resting place.
+Hassanal Bolkiah and his brothers brought their father's coffin, which was covered in green velvet with Quranic inscriptions, to its grave.
 Prayers and tributes were presented throughout the day by hundreds of Bruneians and international dignitaries, including Singapore's President Wee Kim Wee and Brig-Gen Lee Hsien Loong.
 While religious leaders prayed nonstop, four guards from the Royal Brunei Police and Armed Forces kept watch over his coffin.
 The casket was placed beneath crystal chandeliers on a pedestal wrapped with golden drapes and adorned with Quranic calligraphy.

 The casket was carried out of the palace, with Wee, Lee, Sultan Ahmad Shah of Pahang, Malaysian Prime Minister Mahathir Mohamad, and Hassanal Bolkiah positioned behind it.
 The casket was transported in a hand-drawn carriage to the tomb, where a gun salute was fired, while hundreds of people lined the streets in the rain, and the 2 km funeral procession from Bandar Seri Begawan to the Royal Mausoleum was accompanied by members of the RBAF and bearers of royal regalia.
 The pallbearers were Prince Mohamed Bolkiah and Prince Jefri Bolkiah.

 At the mausoleum, Hassanal Bolkiah and his brothers placed their father's body in the grave.
 The State Kadi, Abdul Hamid Bakal, led the funeral rites, with Quranic verses recited.
 Wee, the Sultan of Pahang, and the Tunku Ibrahim Ismail joined mourners, and Lee sat behind them.
 After a 90-minute service, Hassanal Bolkiah led the sprinkling of holy water on the grave.
 A prayer service was held that night at the palace, with nightly prayers continuing for the mourning period.
 Foreign dignitaries and statesmen who travelled to Brunei to attend the funeral included Iskandar of Johor, Tunku Puan Zanariah, Ahmad Shah of Pahang, Tengku Ampuan Afzan, Tunku Ibrahim Ismail, Wee Kim Wee, Lee Hsien Loong, Mahathir Mohamad, Siti Hasmah Mohamad Ali, and Moerdani.